 Light: Light, sampled using a ceptometer, provides a percentage of photosynthetically active radiation that reaches the soil surface.
 Light is measured each year in the Spring (early June) in Subplot A. The June measure helps to determine the efficacy of the litter treatment.
 Additionally, this time period shows the biggest discrepancies between treatments in PAR hitting the soil surface (late in the growing season plant growth in all treatments drastically limits PAR at the soil surface).
 As personnel are available and time permits, other time points throughout the growing season are measured.
 However, these midseason and late season measurements are sporadic.
 Light is measured by taking one reading above the canopy and 4 readings at the soil surface.
 The four measurements are then averaged and the percentage of above canopy light hitting the surface calculated.

-Invertebrate Collection (Biomass & Species Composition): Invertebrates were vacuum sampled from the permanently marked productivity subplots (Subplot B) at peak invertebrate densities (August) using a modified leaf blower set.
+Invertebrate Collection (Biomass and Species Composition): Invertebrates were vacuum sampled from the permanently marked productivity subplots (Subplot B) at peak invertebrate densities (August) using a modified leaf blower set.
 Each plot was sampled for 60 seconds.
 Visual counts of grasshoppers and katydids that hopped out of the plot during vacuum sampling were recorded.
 Sampled invertebrate communities were frozen at -20C until processed.
 Invertebrates from each sampled were identified to family and counted.
 Once identified, each invertebrate sample was dried at 60C for at least 48 hours and weighed to the nearest 0.001g.
 Grasshoppers and katydids were dried and weighed separately from the rest of the sample to estimate biomass of Orthoptera that hopped out of the plots, which were counted but not able to be weighed.